Siege of Uruguaiana: Background

 The Paraguayan Army had captured Uruguaiana at 5 August 1865, without any resistance.
-Yet, following their defeat in the Battle of Yatay, the Paraguayans fortified Uruguaiana with 8,000 men and an abattis.
+Following their defeat in the Battle of Yatay, the Paraguayans occupied Uruguaiana with 8,000 men and fortified it with an abattis.
 Col. Estigarribia faced the combined allied armies of Brazil, Argentina, and Uruguay.
 On 16 July, the Brazilian Army reached the border of Rio Grande do Sul and joined with President Mitre's forces to surround Uruguaiana by Sept.
 The Brazilian Navy held the river with the steamers Taquary, Tramandahy, Onze de Junho, Iniciador, Uruguay, and Unido.

 From the very beginning, the Brazilian commanders had an acrimonious relationship with Brazil's allies Bartolomé Mitre, president of Argentina, and Venancio Flores, president of Uruguay, each of whom led the army of their respective nation.
 The years had not lessened Porto Alegre's prejudice against Hispanic-Americans; on the contrary, his antagonism had increased.
-On 2 September, Flores suggested an immediate attack on Uruguaiana, an option rejected by Porto Alegre and Joaquim Marques Lisboa (then-Viscount and later Marquis of Tamandaré), the commander-in-chief of the Brazilian navy.
+On 2 September, Flores suggested an immediate attack on Uruguaiana, an option rejected by Porto Alegre and Joaquim Marques Lisboa (then-Viscount and later Marquis of Tamandaré), the commander-in-chief of the Brazilian Navy.
 When Flores claimed that he could defeat the Paraguayan army alone, he was mocked by both Brazilian officers.
 Field Marshal Manuel Luís Osório was at the front of the Brazilian troops.
 Some of the troops, commanded by Lt.
-Gen. Manuel Marques de Sousa, baron of Porto Alegre, left to reinforce Uruguaiana.
+Gen. Manuel Marques de Sousa, Count of Porto Alegre, left to reinforce Uruguaiana.

 The allied troops united under Emperor Pedro II of Brazil, the Count d'Eu, and President Mitre in the camp of Concordia, in the Argentine province of Entre Ríos.
 Since his arrival in Uruguaiana, Mitre had claimed the position of commander-in-chief of all allied forces participating in the siege—a precedence which Porto Alegre vehemently refused to recognize.
 He reminded the Argentine president that, according to the Treaty of the Triple Alliance, the imperial army would be led by a Brazilian officer while on Brazilian soil.
 The dispute was temporarily forgotten when Pedro II arrived at the front.
 The Brazilian monarch settled the dispute when, at his suggestion, the allied army was divided into three forces, one led by Porto Alegre and the other two by Mitre and Flores.

 Siege

 A call for Uruguaiana to surrender was ignored on 4 Sept.
-On 11 September, emperor Pedro II arrived at the scene of the siege, where there were the presidents of Argentina Bartolomé Mitre and Uruguay Venancio Flores and several military leaders, as Admiral Tamandaré.
+On 11 September, emperor Pedro II arrived at the scene of the siege, where were the presidents of Argentina, Bartolomé Mitre and Uruguay, Venancio Flores, and several military leaders, such as Admiral Tamandaré.
 The allied forces of the siege counted on 17,346 combatants and 12,393 Brazilians, Argentine 3,802 and 1,220 Uruguayans, and 54 guns.
 The surrender came on 18 September when Estigarribia's men had exhausted all food except sugar.

 Aftermath

-President Lopez evacuated Corrientes in order to defend Paraguay's frontier.
-Gen. Resquin commanded the evacuation, taking over 100,000 head of cattle and other livestock across the Paraguay River at Paso de la Patria from 31 Oct until 3 Nov.
+President López evacuated Corrientes in order to defend Paraguay's frontier.
+Gen. Resquín commanded the evacuation, taking over 100,000 head of cattle and other livestock across the Paraguay River at Paso de Patria between 31 Oct and 3 Nov.